1995–96 Swiss Cup

-The 1995–96 Swiss Cup was the 71st season of Switzerland's annual football cup competition.
-It began on 9 August with the first games of Round 1 and ended on 19 May 1996 with the Final held at Wankdorf, Bern.
+The 1995–96 Swiss Cup was the 71st season of Switzerland's football cup competition organised annually by the Swiss Football Association.
+The competition began on 9 August with the first games of Round 1 and ended on 19 May 1996 with the Final held at the former Wankdorf in Bern.
 The winners earned a place in the qualifying round of the Cup Winners' Cup.